bugsnag/bugsnag-js/examples/js/react/README.md

 npm run serve
 ```

-or alternatively, to run a development server that automatically reloads the page when you make changes to the code:0
+or alternatively, to run a development server that automatically reloads the page when you make changes to the code:

 ```
 npm install